Saturday, 14 December 2019

 The exterior of St Stanislaus's Catholic Church in Dulverton is plain and rather austere but the inside is the opposite, with lots of small but beautiful stained glass windows.

-Mrs Mary Herbert of Pixton Park established a chapel in the former laundry at Pixton Park during the Second World War.
+Mrs Mary Herbert (1889-1970) of Pixton Park established a chapel in the former laundry (a corrugated iron hut) at Pixton Park during the Second World War.
 It was served by visiting priests until 1944 when a full time priest (Father James O'Brien) was appointed.
 During the war it was used by many evacuees and refugees, as well as local Catholics and the Herbert family.

-Mrs Herbert knew the architect Professor Albert Richardson and when an old stable just off the High Street in Dulverton came up for sale, she asked him to convert it into a church.
+Mrs Herbert knew the architect Professor Albert Richardson and asked him to design a new church, which he did in 1946.
+The church was never built, but in 1954 an old stable just off the High Street in Dulverton came up for sale.
+Mrs Herbert asked Albert Richardson to convert it into a church.
 Most of the wood for the new church was sourced locally and processed in the sawmill on the Pixton estate by Father Whelan and local volunteers.
 The church opened in 1955.
-Many of the furnishings, including the altar came from the chapel at Pixton Park.
+Many of the furnishings, including the altar and a crucifix by Eric Gill came from the chapel at Pixton Park.

 The church is dedicated to St Stanislaus of Krakow.
 It is thought to be the only parish church in England to be dedicated to him.
 The reason for the dedication is that Mrs Herbert's son Auberon had fought with the Polish forces during the Second World War and been involved with the resettlement of Polish servicemen after the war.